 ChatGPT was willing to go further and map out the process for a "Fully Algorithmic Federal Reserve" and called it FedOS 1.0!

-The graphic above is similar to the one produced by ChatGPT but I've added VOTING.
+The graphic above is similar to the one produced by ChatGPT but I've added VOTING and made the process more consistent with Systems Theory.
 Here are the details:

-- MANDATE Laws passed by Congress (the Banking Act of 1935 and the Dodd-Frank Reform 2026 defined a Loss Function (L) that must be minimized by the Fed: where the w are weights specified by Congress, pi is inflation and pi* the target, y is GDP and F is a financial instability index--essentially the Taylor Rule. thus current Fed Policy is Rule Based.
+- MANDATE Laws passed by Congress (the Banking Act of 1935 and the Dodd-Frank Reform 2026) defined a REACTION FUNCTION that must be minimized by the Fed --essentially the Taylor Rule.
+Thus, current Fed Policy is Rule Based.

-- DATA The Fed currently gathers all the data need for decision making: Inflation, Real Activity, Financial Stability and Global Impacts.
+- DATA The Fed currently gathers all the data needed for decision making: Inflation, Real Activity, Financial Stability and Global Impacts.

 - MULTI MODEL There is no one perfect model of the economy (what ChatGPT calls the "Big Brain").
 The multi-model, ensemble approach to forecasting is also used by Hurricane forecasting (see the Boiler Plate).
 I would recommend using the Akaike Information Criterion (AIC) to evaluate models.